 If repairs take too long, it may force you to buy extra ice at retail costs.
 A 20 lb. bag of ice costs about $4.50.

-We specialize in making sure ice machines for hospitals are running clean and efficiently.
-The healthcare industry is one of the most highly regulated industries in the world, which is why we take cleaning and sanitizing the hospital ice machine seriously.
-A well-maintained ice machine will also save your hospital or clinic money in repairs and utilities.
+We specialize in keeping hospital ice machines clean and running efficiently.
+The healthcare industry is one of the most highly regulated industries in the world, which is why we take cleaning and sanitizing hospital ice machines seriously.
+A well-maintained ice machine will not only ensure patient health and safety; it will save your hospital or clinic money in repairs and utilities.